GilbertQue/Fabric/README.md

 **"Azure Key Vault Auth with Service Principal"** will authenticate from an Azure Key Vault with the Service Principals needed to run the Power BI or Fabric Admin APIs

 **"Blog - Update IR Policy"** This will update your Incremental Refresh Policy based on the dates provided in the notebook.

+**"Reading Table from Another Lakehouse"** Allows you to read a Lakehouse Table from a different App Workspace.